Kevinm360/Superstore-Sales-Analysis-and-Customer-Segmentation/README.md

 #HOW TO RUN

-1.0 MySQL Database Setup
+1. MySQL Database Setup
     	Copy and Paste the sql script into Mysql

-2 Install the required libraries
-	pip install pandas mysql-connector-python plotly dash mlxtend
+2. Install the required libraries pip install pandas mysql-connector-python plotly dash mlxtend

-3.Open Gitbash and run python database.py
+3. Open Gitbash and run python database.py

 	-This script will perform the following analyses: